fizzstudio/sparkbraille/README.md

 Consequently, for example, to represent a braille cell consisting of dots 1, 2 and 3, the low-order byte is 00000111 in binary (i.e., 7 in decimal).

 Note that for historical reasons, braille is composed of a six-dot cell, wherein the dots are conventionally numbered 1, 2 and 3 in the left column, and 4, 5 and 6 in the right column.
 In an eight-dot cell, two additional dot positions are added below the conventional six-dot arrangement: dot 7 is on the lower left, and dot 8 on the lower right.
 Most braille displays provide eight-dot cells.

-## [future] Loading data into SparkBraille

-For real use, SparkBraille will offer a file upload, allowing the user to bring data from a `csv` file.
-This is a common data interchange format, that will allow users to import and display values from a spreadsheet, for example.

-## [future] Scroll vs compress

-Braille displays vary in size quite a bit, from 15 cells (30 columns) to 60 cells (120 columns).
-A future control will allow the user to specify how many cells their display has, and to choose whether they want all data to be compressed horizontally to fit their display size, or whether they prefer to scroll the data through their display.

-## [future] Resuable components

-In future work, we plan to make some software components of SparkBraille available separately, so that they can be used to render other kinds of information in braille cells.